shkim04/shkim04.github.io/blog/6/how-to-set-up-python-virtual-env.en.md

 ![terminal](../imgs/6/terminal.png)

-Or if you see the message as shown below, you should add the path of the executable file of the package, virtualenv.exe, to the system environment variables.
+Or if you see the message as shown below, you should add the path of the executable file of the package, **virtualenv.exe**, to the system environment variables.

 ![not-recognized](../imgs/6/not-recognized.png)